steve-martin-at-esure/DIGITAL_APP_TEMPLATE-DRUPAL/scripts/README.md

 ### dev_workflow
 This folder contains two scripts used by the Drupal 8 composer processes.

-* `update_now.sh` Usings a Grunt process to pre-process the files within /app/ and then triggers the `copy_dev_files.sh` to copy the files to /web/.
+* `update_now.sh` A Grunt process used to pre-process the files within /app/ and then execute the `copy_dev_files.sh` to copy the files to /web/.
-* `start` similar as above but also uses Grunt to 'watch' the files within /app/, updating them whenever a chnage is detected.
+* `start.sh` similar as above but also uses Grunt to 'watch' the files within /app/, updating them whenever a change is detected.
+* `config_export.sh` Will export the current Drupal config into the /app/config/sync/ folder.

 ### docker
 This folder contains Docker related scripts.

 * `access_container.sh` Performs a Docker command allowing you to 'login' to the docker container.

+### drupal_admin
+This folder contains scripts to help with Drupal 8 administration.

+* `new_admin_login.sh` Performs a drush uli command, allowing you to create the admin username and password.

 ### install
-Contains a number scripts for installing (and uninstalling) this Digital App.
+Contains a number scripts for installing (and un-installing) this Digital App.

 *  `install_dev.sh` Installs the Digital App and the development workflow files.
 *  `install.sh` Installs the Digital App only.